brownplt/pyret.org/src/pyret-code/index.md

 browser.
-Going through Racket and [Whalesong](http://cs.brown.edu/~sk/Publications/Papers/Published/yk-whalesong-racket-browser/) proved to be a non-starter in terms of performance, and Racket has too many features that make an efficient implementation on today's JavaScript very hard.
+Going through Racket and [Whalesong](http://cs.brown.edu/~sk/Publications/Papers/Published/yk-whalesong-racket-browser/) proved to be a non-starter in terms of performance, and Racket has many features that make an efficient implementation on today's JavaScript very hard.
 Building a native JavaScript implementation was the only option we could see.
 Over time, as technology changes, this could prove to be wrong.